 Preliminary Hearing vs. Bail Reduction Hearing

-Typically, a preliminary hearing is scheduled within two weeks of officers making an arrest resulting in a felony charge.
-However, a bail reduction motion may be promptly filed and lead to a more immediate court appearance to address the issue of bail.
-As such, most would reasonably be inclined to believe that a bail reduction hearing must be the best route as the fastest alternative available.
-This is not necessarily the case, though.
+Typically, a preliminary hearing is scheduled within two weeks of officers making an arrest which results in a felony charge.
+However, a bail reduction motion may be promptly filed, and thus lead to a more immediate court appearance to address the issue of bail.
+As such, most would, reasonably, be inclined to believe that a bail reduction hearing must be the best route as the fastest alternative available.
+However, this is not necessarily the case.

 Bail Reduction Considerations

 Two principal factors will come into play during a judge’s consideration of whether or not to reduce bail:

 - (1) The risk of flight or not appearing on the scheduled court date, and

 It is up to your Criminal Defense Attorney to demonstrate that you are not a flight risk, and that you pose no danger to the community.
 Simply by showing up to court for your bail reduction hearing and by retaining counsel you are demonstrating that you are acknowledging and participating in the process, and therefore should not be considered a flight risk.
 However, both factors must be considered based on the nature of the crime alongside criminal history.

 Your attorney will make the best arguments possible on your behalf in order to demonstrate to the court that you should be considered for a bail reduction.